huffediting/huffediting.github.io/index.md

 ---
 layout: page
-title: "Writing and Editing Services for Academic Papers and Applications"
+title: "Writing and Editing Services for Academic Papers and Applications - Examples Below"
 ---

 [Here is a graduate school application essay edited by me.][1]